Ekeberg Sculpture Park, Oslo’s Hidden Open-Air Gallery

 With its history stretching back to as early as the Iron Age, Ekeberg is one of Oslo’s oldest continuously inhabited areas, encompassing the wooded hillsides south of the city center.
-In 2013, a local billionaire with a sheer passion to art inaugurated a whimsical sculpture garden across the area.
+In 2013, a local billionaire with a sheer passion for art inaugurated a whimsical sculpture garden across the area.
 The park is now home to dozens of sculptures and art installations, created by some of Europe’s most illustrious artists.

 “Cast Glances” by Tony Cragg, 2002